-What is a PhD advisor?
-Good question.
-A PhD advisor is a faculty member who will be assigned by the university to serve as the head of your dissertation committee and will be officially responsible for advising you throughout your career as a PhD student.
-She or he will meet with you regularly – quarterly, monthly, or in some cases, weekly – to give technical feedback on your research topic and process, review your draft writing, provide introductions to colleagues in the field, suggest publications to read, and other academic support.
+A PhD advisor (also known as a PhD supervisor) is a faculty member who will be assigned by the university to serve as the head of your dissertation committee and will be officially responsible for advising you throughout your career as a PhD student.
+They will meet with you regularly – quarterly, monthly, or in some cases, weekly – to give technical feedback on your research topic and process, review your draft writing, provide introductions to colleagues in the field, suggest publications to read, and other academic support.
 An appropriate advisor is someone who has done research in your field or topic of interest.

 Ideally, your advisor will also provide some minimal level of emotional support as you navigate the ups and downs of a PhD, including writer’s block, scathing feedback, dead-end experiments, ethics roadblocks and other challenges.
 Not everyone gets this level of support from their PhD advisor, but there are some ways to increase your chances of securing a great PhD advisor.
 One of these is outreach to potential advisors during the process of preparing your PhD applications.

-It is not required, but it is highly recommended, that you try to connect with potential PhD advisors before you begin your PhD application.
+It is not required, but it is highly recommended that you try to connect with potential PhD advisors before you begin your PhD application.
 Here’s why:

-- Most PhD program applications ask you to state your desired PhD advisors
+- Most PhD program applications ask you to state your desired PhD advisors.

-- If they are taking on new advisees, they are likely speaking with other applicants who are competing with you for a spot in the PhD program
+- If they are taking on new advisees, they are likely speaking with other applicants who are competing with you for a spot in the PhD program.

-- A conversation with a potential PhD advisor can completely change your decision to apply to that program because of new knowledge they provide about the research areas, philosophies, pace or funding available
+- A conversation with a potential PhD advisor can completely change your decision to apply to that program because of new knowledge they provide about the research areas, philosophies, pace or funding available.

-If you do not personally know any professors on the faculty of the PhD program you are applying to, you can contact professors by email to introduce yourself.
+If you do not personally know any professors on the faculty of the PhD program you are applying to, you can (and should!) contact professors by email to introduce yourself.
 Put some thought into this email – you are making a first impression.
 It should be brief, carefully spell-checked and have a professional tone.

 Your most important goal in this initial email is to determine if the professor is taking on new PhD students the academic year you are hoping to enter the program.
-It is good to make these inquiry emails in summer or early fall since PhD application deadlines begin as early as October.
+It is good to make these inquiry emails in the summer or early fall since PhD application deadlines begin as early as October.

 If the professor replies that they are considering taking on new PhD students, your next email should indicate an interest in speaking with her or him further.
 Request an opportunity for a brief phone call, and include 2-3 specific questions you have about the PhD program.
 These questions should serve the purpose of helping you learn more about the program and develop a strong application for the program if you ultimately choose to apply.
 For example, a good question would be: